-Making a public mistake can be a bad feeling.
-Fortunately, the conversational nature of email is on your side, and you can correct yourself as soon as you realize your error.
-A prompt correction and apology lets you show a nice flicker of personality.
+While making a public mistake can be a bad feeling, the conversational nature of email is on your side.
+You can send a correction or apology email as soon as you realize your error.
+A prompt correction and apology let you show a nice flicker of personality.
 If you do it with a touch of class and maybe even a little humor, your apology can even strengthen the bond between you and your subscribers.

 Five things to keep in mind when sending a correction or apology email: